necat101/Chronos-CLGCM/README.md

 ### 4\.
 Quantization

-Convert a full-precision model directory into a quantized model directory for high-speed inference.
+Convert a full-precision model directory into a quantized model directory. **No architecture flags are needed\!** The script reads them from the model file.

 ```bash
 python chronos.py quantize \